Regulation of flamethrowers in the United States: Attempts at state and federal legislation

 In 2015, Representative Eliot Engel introduced the "Flamethrowers?
 Really?"
 Act in the 114th Congress, which would regulate flamethrowers identically to machine guns, which have long been largely illegal for civilians in the United States.
 This bill was referred to the Subcommittee on Crime, Terrorism, Homeland Security, and Investigations, but no further action was taken on it.
 Ironically, the prospect of potentially banning flamethrowers increased awareness of their legality, with Ion Productions Team's CEO telling Ars Technica in 2015, "We've received a large amount of support from police, fire, our customers, and interested parties regarding keeping them legal."
 The bill never made it out of committee in the 114th Congress.

 Representative Engel introduced the bill again in the 116th Congress.
 At the time, a former employee of the ATF pointed out that in order for flamethrowers to be federally regulated, Congress would first have to legally change the definition of what counts as a firearm.
 Under the Presidency of Donald Trump, amending firearms laws was seen as a non-starter, eliminating any chance of a bill regulating flamethrowers nationally becoming law.

 New York state senator John Brooks introduced a bill in the State Senate in 2019 which would criminalize the recreational use of flamethrowers, while permitting use "for agricultural, construction, or historical collection purposes."
 As of March 2022, this bill is in the Rules Committee and appears to be stalled.

 In California, assemblyman Miguel Santiago has voiced support for introducing legislation which would ban the flamethrower produced by The Boring Company, stating that "Absolutely no public good could come from the sale of this tool".
 He followed through on this by introducing AB-1949 Explosives: flamethrowing devices in the 2017-2018 session of the California Legislature.
 This bill would have modified California's existing legislation to extend regulation to devices which emit a flame of at least 2 feet in length.
 The bill was ultimately held in committee and did not become law.

 Some municipalities have also attempted to enact bans or restrictions on flamethrowers.
 At the behest of the city's mayor, the city council of Warren, Michigan, considered a ban on flamethrowers in 2015.
-The effort ended without any action taken, as the council noted that there had been no complaints made about flamethrowers to the city council.
+The effort ended without any action taken, as the council noted that there had been no complaints made about flamethrowers.